 Best Budget Backup Solutions for Photographers 2 Bay

-Synology still rank the best for low-end cheap NAS drives.
+Synology still ranks the best for low-end cheap NAS drives.

-I would recommend the DS216J Disk-station its piece of mind.
+I would recommend the Synology 2Bay Disk-station it’s a piece of mind.
 Just make sure to factor in two Hard Disk drives, to place in the disk-station.
 You can choose any size HDD.
 Just make sure they are the same size.

 - Able to view your files on the go with ios or android apps